Box Office

 Q: What kind of song should I sing?

 A: 32 bars of whatever song best shows off your voice, something you can sing with confidence.
-We’re looking for all styles—rock, pop, standards, country, folk, and jazz.
+We’re looking for all styles—rock, pop, standards, country, and Broadway.

 Q: Is this an audition for a musical—one of the main stage shows?